thoughtsunificator/instagram-dm-unsender/README.md

 ## Use cases

-- One potential use case would be when individuals seek to transition to Fediverse and would want to "remove" their messages from Meta's database.
+Individuals seeking to transition to something like Fediverse and want to "remove" their messages from Meta's database.

 ## What's the difference between deleting and unsending?